-In 2015, we started Appcanary.
-We track security vulnerabilities in open source code and notify our customers when they have to take action.
+From 2015 to late 2017, I was a cofounder of Appcanary.
+We tracked security vulnerabilities in open source code and notified our customers when they had to take action.

 Established in 2014, with a few co-conspirators, I organize and throw a regularly occurring storytelling night for Toronto tech workers.
 We produce a podcast, and a whole bunch of people show up.
 You should check it out.

-Until early 2015, I ran State Machinery, a security and development consultancy.
+Until early 2015, I was a cofounder of State Machinery, a security and development consultancy.
 We opened for business in November, 2012.
 We performed security audits, penetration tests, built mvps and advised teams on how to improve their software practice.

 In February 2013, we built Gemcanary, a tool for monitoring known security disclosures in Rails/Bundler enabled applications on Github.
 I wrote a little bit more about it on the State Machinery blog.
 It eventually led to Appcanary.

 In July 2011, I put together an eight month time lapse of the front page of the nytimes.com.
 I wrote a time lapse tutorial, and I also happened to capture the front page of the bbc.
 It got a lot of attention, and it was pretty neat.

 In lieu of course work, prior to graduating I wrote an undergraduate thesis on applying a naïve bayesian classifier to rss feeds.